 The fortress towers above the city and was first mentioned in a document in 1249 as "Rosenberg".
 Since the fortress was never conquered and new sections and architectural styles were added over the centuries, the Rosenberg fortress has a special place in German fortified architecture due to its combination of medieval, renaissance and baroque defensive architecture.

-Directions: Take the train to Kronach station.
-From here, it's just a 25-minute walk along the river Haßlach to get to the summer toboggan run.
-After leaving the station, turn right down "Alte Bamberger Straße", then turn left and cross the bridge over the Haßlach.
-Turn right again and keep following the river until you reach the B303.
-After around 100 metres turn right onto the B85.
-Follow this road for a while, until you reach "Fröschbrunn" street, which branches off to the left.
-The toboggan run is on the right-hand side of this road.
+How to get there: Take the train to Kronach railway station.
+From here it takes about 25 minutes to walk south along the Haßlach river to the summer toboggan run.
+After leaving the station, turn right into Alte Bamberger Straße and soon turn left over the bridge over the Haßlach.
+Then turn right again and always along the river until you reach the B303.
+After about 100 metres, turn right onto the B85.
+Follow this road for a while until the road Fröschbrunn branches off to the left, where the summer toboggan run is located on the right.